mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - PHP - Compiling and Installing PHP 5.1.6 in Ubuntu 12.04.md

 	sudo cp /usr/lib/apache2/modules/libphp5.so /usr/lib/apache2/modules/libphp5310.so

-The name `libphp5310.so` is derived from the PHP 5.3.10 version of `libphp5.so` that is currently available on Ubuntu 12.04.
+The name `libphp5310.so` is derived from the PHP 5.3.10 version of `libphp5.so` that is currently available for installation on Ubuntu 12.04.
 Adjust name as needed but be sure to rename `libphp5.so` before compiling and installing so you are not left flying in the wind of this setup goes bad.

 #### Next, install the PHP source code prerequisites and dependencies.